First-round pilot test

 The Grownsy is more device-like.
 It has a display, selectable suction mode, a collection chamber, silicone tips, a charging cable, and a storage case.
 That makes it feel easier to start because there is no mouth suction step.

 But the warning card changes the way we think about cleanup.
 It warns to turn off the device right after suction to avoid mucus backflow, to avoid letting liquid enter the machine, and to keep the storage chamber clean and dry.
-Those are exactly the kinds of small details that matter at 3AM.
+The reset took roughly 120-180 seconds in this first round, partly because there are more parts and more caution steps than with NoseFrida.

 Photo notes